 In 2020, we told you that the cost of insider threats was on the rise.
 That trend has continued into 2022.

-Combining historical data shows that insider threats aren’t slowing down.
+Combining historical insider threat data shows that these threats aren’t slowing down.
 Since 2020, the cost of addressing an insider security problem has increased by 34%—from $11.45 million in 2020 to $15.38 million in 2022.
 The frequency of insider-led incidents is also up by 44% in 2022.

 So, why is the risk of the insider threat continuing to increase for businesses?
-The answer is firmly rooted in work from anywhere, the Great Resignation, the accelerated pace of digital transformation and the rapidly increasing shift toward using cloud-based applications.
+The answer is firmly rooted in the rise of the hybrid workforce, the accelerated pace of digital transformation and the rapidly increasing shift toward using cloud-based applications.

-Signs your organization is at risk for insider threats
+Signs your organisation is at risk for insider threats

-Here are a few red flags signaling that your business needs to be even more proactive about staying vigilant for insider threats:
+Here are a few red flags signalling that your business needs to be even more proactive about staying vigilant for insider threats:

-- Your employees aren’t trained to fully understand and apply laws, mandates or regulatory requirements related to their work and that affect the organization’s security.
-(Keep in mind that security awareness training should occur regularly, especially as new developments in cybersecurity occur.
+- Your employees aren’t trained to fully understand and apply laws, mandates or regulatory requirements related to their work and that affect the organisation’s security.
+(Keep in mind that security awareness training should occur regularly, especially as new developments in cybersecurity occur.)

-- Employees are sending highly confidential data to an unsecured location in the cloud, exposing the organization to risk.
+- Employees are sending highly confidential data to an unsecured location in the cloud, exposing the organisation to risk.

-- Your organization’s security policies are regularly disregarded by employees who are attempting to simplify work tasks and improve productivity.
+- Your organisation’s security policies are regularly disregarded by employees who are attempting to simplify work tasks and improve productivity.

 Not all insider threats are created equal